Alaska Native group slams planned shamanism event

 In the short letter, Heritage Institute president Rosita Worl calls the event "a violation of a most sacred tradition of Native peoples."
 She asked that the foundation not come to the area that's considered the ancient homeland of a Tlingit group.

-Worl said the event appears to be another form of cultural appropriation, she said in a phone interview.
+Worl said the event appears to be another form of cultural appropriation.

 "They are taking a cultural practice, cultural knowledge.
 They're taking it away from a tribe," she said.
 "Then they are transforming it into a commercial enterprise to benefit themselves."

-Her organization just learned of the event and foundation this week, according to Worl.
-She said the foundation did not immediately respond to the letter.

-Foundation founder Brant Secunda and other representatives of the Soquel, California-based foundation, did not immediately respond to requests from The Associated Press for comment.
+"The cost of this particular program correlates to the cost of putting on such an event, which includes comfortable accommodations and gourmet meals in an area where costs are high for such amenities," it states.
+"We have made very little profit on this program over the last number of years, and some years it is even a money-losing proposition."

+The group said it returns year after year to Alaska to connect with and "honor the spiritual energy of the mountains, glaciers, sea, and boundless wildlife."

 Peter Silberschatz of California-based Travel Works, said he has handled air travel arrangements for the group since the mid-1990s.
-Lodging arrangements are arranged by the foundation, and he said he didn't know what lodge is hosting the Alaska event.

-He said he cannot speak for the foundation, but added the Alaska retreats have been held for many years in the Juneau area.

 The foundation's website says the organization was founded in 1979 by Secunda, a "world renowned shaman and healer."
-A shaman is considered a spiritual healer.

 According to the website, the group's goal is to support the Huichol Indians "in keeping their shamanic traditions alive, to preserve their cultural and economic survival, and to bring the power and joy of this ancient wisdom into our modern world."